-Results 1–10 of 21 for "Psychology Topic"X related to "APA’s remarkable reach" Refine Your Search Refine Your Search TopicTherapy (7)Stress (6)Human rights (4)Aging (3)Alzheimer's (3) 37 more... [+] Emotional health (3)Ethics (3)Teens (3)Trauma (3)Children (2)Disability (2)Law & psychology (2)Parenting (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Education (1)Hate crimes (1)Health disparities (1)Intelligence (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 21 Previous 1 2 3 ...
+Results 1–10 of 21 for "Psychology Topic"X related to "APA’s remarkable reach" Refine Your Search Refine Your Search TopicStress (5)Trauma (3)Aging (2)Alzheimer's (2)Children (2) 26 more... [+] Human rights (2)Law & psychology (2)Therapy (2)Women & men (2)Workplace issues (2)Anxiety (1)Autism (1)Disability (1)Education (1)Emotional health (1)Ethics (1)Health disparities (1)Learning & memory (1)Marriage & divorce (1)Military (1)Natural disasters (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Sexual abuse (1)Sleep (1)Socioeconomic status (1)Sport & exercise (1)Teens (1)Violence (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 21 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
 Psychology Topic 2.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 3.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)4.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 5.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)4.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
 Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 5.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
 Learn more about APA research and where to get help.Psychology Topic 6.Psychologists, Helping People Improve Their LivesPsychological science is exploring how the mind works, evaluating how people learn and facilitating peak human performance to help people make smarter choices in their daily lives.
 Psychology Topic 7.Psychologists, Promoting HealthPsychological science is unlocking the mysteries of how the brain works, helping people make healthy lifestyle choices and improving the treatment of complex human problems.
 Psychology Topic 8.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
-Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 7.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
-Learn more about APA research and where to get help.
-Psychology Topic 8.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 9.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 10.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
 If acquisition occurs instantly, that’s making a memory.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Psychology Topic"X related to "APA’s remarkable reach"